curl/everything-curl/source/contributing.md

 to the project is by doing a so-called pull request on GitHub.

-First, you create your own version of the source tree, called a fork, on the Github web site.
+First, you create your own version of the source tree, called a fork, on the Github website.
 That way you get your own version of the curl git tree that you can clone to a local copy.

-You edit your own local copy, commit the changes, push them to the git repository on Github and then on the Github web site you can select to create a pull request based on your changes done to your local repository clone of the original curl repository.
+You edit your own local copy, commit the changes, push them to the git repository on Github and then on the Github website you can select to create a pull request based on your changes done to your local repository clone of the original curl repository.